 However, that all changed when the first gas pump was invented.
-In no time at all, shed-like structures, housing a gas pump or two, began to appear along the roads.
+In no time, shed-like structures housing a gas pump or two began to appear along the roads.
 Before long, the term “Filling Station” was adopted for these many curbside businesses.

-After Route 66 began to barrel through the eight states, gas stations started offering repairs and other services and the structures were enlarged again as service bays were added to the buildings.
-These structures continued to evolve over the years to the place that they are today, sometimes no bigger than those first early structures.
+After Route 66 began to barrel through the eight states, gas stations started offering repairs and other services, and the structures were enlarged again as service bays were added to the buildings.
+These structures continued to evolve over the years to where they are today, sometimes no bigger than those early structures.

-It was during the same year that Route 66 began to be built that the Whiting Brothers discovered that with just a little lumber from their father’s mill, they could easily construct a profitable gas station.
-Originally founded in Saint John, Arizona in 1926, Whiting Brothers Station soon became a familiar sight all along Route 66, as well as other areas in the Southwest.
+During the same year that Route 66 began to be built, the Whiting Brothers discovered that they could easily construct a profitable gas station with just a little lumber from their father’s mill.
+Initially founded in Saint John, Arizona, in 1926, Whiting Brothers Station soon became a familiar sight all along Route 66 and other Southwest areas.

-Today, with the exception of one remaining Whiting Brothers Station in Moriarty, New Mexico, and a few buildings that have been utilized for other businesses purposes, all that’s left of the Whiting empire are its fading yellow and orange signs and crumbling buildings.
-Soon, these too will most likely disappear, ending another chapter of Route 66 history.
+Today, except for one remaining Whiting Brothers Station in Moriarty, New Mexico, and a few buildings that have been utilized for other business purposes, all that’s left of the Whiting empire are its fading yellow and orange signs and crumbling buildings.
+Soon, these will most likely disappear, ending another chapter of Route 66 history.

-Bellemont – Just after World War II the Whiting Brothers established a gas station here with wood from powder boxes taken from the Navajo Army Depot to build the motel section of the establishment.
+Bellemont – Just after World War II, the Whiting Brothers established a gas station with wood from powder boxes taken from the Navajo Army Depot to build the motel section of the establishment.
 Today, these ruins are slowly returning to the earth.
-At Bellemont, go off on the abandoned section of old Route 66, east of the freeway entrance to see the remains of the old Whiting Brothers cottage park.
+At Bellemont, go off on the abandoned section of old Route 66, east of the freeway entrance, to see the remains of the old Whiting Brothers cottage park.

-Flagstaff– There was once a Whiting Brothers Motor Hotel in Flagstaff located at 2134 E. Santa Fe.
+Flagstaff– A Whiting Brothers Motor Hotel in Flagstaff was once located at 2134 E. Santa Fe.
 What has become of this building?

 Holbrook – We’ve got a vintage postcard of a Whiting Brothers Deluxe Motel in Holbrook.
-Obviously, it no longer exists, but has it now become something else?
+It no longer exists, but has it become something else?
 A reader on Facebook tells us it was across from the Wigwam Motel and is now a residence.

-Winslow – Once it was the first thing you would see when entering Winslow from the east.
-It was open for business in 1996, but four years later it was closed and boarded up.
-It has since been totally razed.
+Winslow – Once, it was the first thing you would see when entering Winslow from the east.
+It was open for business in 1996, but four years later, it was closed and boarded up.
+It has since been razed.

-There was also a Whiting Brothers Motor Hotel located in Winslow but we have not been able to find what has become of it.
+There was also a Whiting Brothers Motor Hotel in Winslow, but we have not found what has become of it.

 Yucca – Once a large complex complete with a station and a motel, all that’s left today are the signs and a large empty parking lot.

-Barstow – There was once a Whiting Brothers Motel here; however, we were unable to locate any photographs.
+Barstow – There was once a Whiting Brothers Motel here; however, we could not locate any photographs.
 Can anyone give an update as to what became of this location?

 Additionally, there is a Thriftway gas station with a sign pole bearing “Free Coffee,” which indicates that this might have been a former Whiting Brothers station.

-McCartys/San Fidel – Located between these old Route 66 towns was once a large Whiting Brothers complex which included a motel and a gas station.
+McCartys/San Fidel – Located between these old Route 66 towns was once a large Whiting Brothers complex, including a motel and a gas station.
 Though abandoned long ago due to fire damage, the old gas station remains.
 Where the motel once stood is nothing but a parking lot and debris.
 However, its majestic sign continues to stand.

-Moriarty – Though no longer owned by the Whiting Brothers, this old station is the only one that continues to operate thanks to Sal Lucero, a lifelong employee of Whiting Brothers.
-In the 1980s, Lucero bought the station from the Whiting Brothers and never bothered to change the name.
+Moriarty – Though no longer owned by the Whiting Brothers, this old station is the only one that continues to operate, thanks to Sal Lucero, a lifelong employee of Whiting Brothers.
+In the 1980s, Lucero bought the station from the Whiting Brothers and never changed the name.
 Today it continues to stand as a tribute to the heydays of Route 66.

 Shamrock – Now occupying what was once an old Whiting Brothers gas station is the Sugar Shack.
-While you can’t get gas here anymore, you are sure to enjoy a donut and cappuccino inside this vintage building.
+While you can’t get gas here anymore, you can enjoy a donut and cappuccino inside this vintage building.

-We got gas from these guys a number of times.
-I remember one in California, where we got caught in a sandstorm at 3:00 a.m., and the attendant wouldn’t come out and pump the gas.
+We got gas from these guys several times.
+I remember one in California where we got caught in a sandstorm at 3:00 a.m., and the attendant wouldn’t come out and pump the gas.
 It took all the paint off our car!
 The visibility was 0!
 The Newberry one looks like it too. – George Senda, Concord, California, November 2005